Open a Modal Dialog Using Web API

 Introduction

-This how-to describes how to open a modal dialog in Studio Pro from an extension.
-This dialog will contain your web content.
+This how-to describes how to open a modal dialog in Studio Pro from an extension, allowing you to display web content.

 Prerequisites